okteto/actions/namespace/README.md

 Get started today with a [free Okteto Cloud account](https://cloud.okteto.com)!

-# Github Action for Deleting a Namespace in Okteto Cloud
+# Github Action for Activating a Namespace in Okteto Cloud

-You can use this action to delete a namespace in Okteto Cloud as part of your automated development workflow.
+You can use this action to activate a namespace in Okteto Cloud, download the corresponding kubeconfig and set it as the current context.

 > Remember that the namespace name must have your github ID as a suffix.

 # Example

-This example runs the login action and then deletes a namespace.
+This example runs the login action and then activates a namespace.

 ```yaml
 # File: .github/workflows/workflow.yml